open-cloud/open-cloud.github.io.old/1_user.md

 There are currently three contributed Services, each of which extends the XOS Data Model with its own abstract objects, and hence, is accessible via OpenCloud's REST API.
+This section concludes by describing how to prototype a new service.

 ###Syndicate